greenelab/generic-expression-patterns/README.md

 6. Navigate to either the `pseudomonas_analysis`, `human_general_analysis` or `human_cancer_analysis` directories and run the notebooks in order.

-*Note:* Running the `human_general_analysis/1_process_recount2_data.ipynb` notebook can take several days to run since the dataset is very large.
+*Note:* Running the `human_general_analysis/1_process_recount2_data.ipynb` notebook can take several days to run (this runtime was using a CPU) since the dataset is very large.
 If you would like to run only the analysis notebook (`human_general_analysis/2_identify_generic_genes_pathways.ipynb`) to generate the human analysis results found in the publication, you can update the config file to use the following file locations:
 * The normalized compendium data used for the analysis in the publication can be found [here](https://storage.googleapis.com/recount2/normalized_recount2_compendium.tsv).
 * The Hallmark pathway database can be found [here](human_general_analysis/data/metadata/hallmark_DB.gmt)
 * The processed template file can be found [here](human_general_analysis/data/processed_recount2_template.tsv)
 * The scaler file can be found [here](human_general_analysis/data/scaler_transform_human.pickle)

+The runtime for training the VAE on the other datasets (`human_cancer_analysis/`, `human_general_array_analysis/`, `pseudomonas_analysis/`) were on the order of hours.

 **How to analyze your own data using existing models**